rschoening/mvrs-dspa/README.md

 ### Overview
 * The data preparation and analytic jobs can be configured using the [application.conf](https://github.com/rschoening/mvrs-dspa/blob/master/src/main/resources/application.conf) file.
 The individual settings are explained in that file.
 * The analytic jobs depend on the data to have previously been loaded using the data preparation jobs.
 There are no dependencies _between_ analytic jobs for different project tasks.
 * Note that restarting the Kafka container resets the topics.
-Also, when staring jobs that write to a Kafka topic, the topic is first deleted and recreated if it exists.
+Also, when starting jobs that write to a Kafka topic, the topic is first deleted and recreated if it exists.
 Consequences are:
   * after starting the docker container for Kafka, the data preparation job that writes events to Kafka must be re-run (the same is _not_ true for the ElasticSearch indices, which are maintained across container restarts in a docker volume)
   * when starting a job that writes to a Kafka topic, there should not be another job running that reads from the same topic, or the deletion will fail.